 Various issues around the Northern Isles ferries have raised been in the course of the consultation.
 These include that the timetabling and routing of sailings does not always suit aquaculture producers and concern over the delayed introduction of the Road Equivalent Tariff (RET).
 Some consultees also noted concerns with the timings of Shetland inter-island ferries.
-The timetable for the ferry between Ulsta on Yell and Toft on mainland Shetland is different on Mondays than on other days of the week, which can cause confusion.
-Also there were reports of the Yell-Unst ferry being replaced by another, smaller, vessel whenever maintenance was being undertaken, and this constrained the movement of product.

-But the biggest concern raised regards the capacity of the Aberdeen ferries: though NorthLink report that there is significant spare space over the course of the year as a whole, there is a different perception amongst producers and hauliers.
-It seems some ferries do operate at capacity, which can cause problems for aquaculture products; also there is higher demand for the sailings going direct from Lerwick to Aberdeen, as these are seen as more attractive that the sailings going via Kirkwall, for timing reasons.
+But the biggest concern raised was regarding capacity of the Aberdeen ferries; though NorthLink report that there is significant spare space over the course of the year as a whole, some ferries do operate at capacity, which can cause problems for aquaculture products.
 Problems tend to be worse later in the year (when aquaculture production tends to be highest) and if major construction projects on the islands are creating demand for deck space.
 Aquaculture producers on the islands also express concern that Brexit could lead to increased landings of wet wish there, which would be competing for the same ferry capacity.

-Western Isles ferries pose fewer challenges to the industry at present; the main challenge noted by consultees in relation to them is of sailings being cancelled or delayed due to bad weather.
+West coast ferries pose fewer challenges to the industry at present; the main challenge noted by consultees in relation to them is of sailings being cancelled or delayed due to bad weather.
 Sailings are reported to often be cancelled too late for the hauliers to make alternative routeing arrangements.
 However, whilst capacity challenges appear to be largely manageable at present, there was widespread agreement amongst consultees that the current provision of service could not accommodate any substantial increase in aquaculture production in the Western Isles, exacerbated by an increase in car traffic following the introduction of RET.